 Clinical Neuropsychology Fellowship Program

-The Postdoctoral Fellowship (Residency) in Clinical Neuropsychology at Brooke Army Medical Center (BAMC) accepted its first Fellow in July 2008 and was accredited by the American Psychological Association Commission on Accreditation in October 2009.
+The San Antonio Uniformed Services Health Education Consortium (SAUSHEC) Postdoctoral Fellowship (Residency) in Clinical Neuropsychology accepted its first Fellow in July 2008 and was accredited by the American Psychological Association Commission on Accreditation in October 2009.
 The Fellowship is a two-year, full-time program.
-The goals of the BAMC Postdoctoral Fellowship in Clinical Neuropsychology are to provide clinical, didactic, research, and academic training in order to produce an advanced level of competence in the specialty of neuropsychology; to complete the education and training necessary for independent practice in the specialty; to prepare Fellows for board certification in Clinical Neuropsychology by the American Board of Professional Psychology/American Board of Clinical Neuropsychology; and to develop specific skills relating to the unique applications of clinical neuropsychology in the military environment.
+The goals of the SAUSHEC Postdoctoral Fellowship in Clinical Neuropsychology are to provide clinical, didactic, research, and academic training in order to produce an advanced level of competence in the specialty of neuropsychology; to complete the education and training necessary for independent practice in the specialty; to prepare Fellows for board certification in Clinical Neuropsychology by the American Board of Professional Psychology/American Board of Clinical Neuropsychology; and to develop specific skills relating to the unique applications of clinical neuropsychology in the military environment.

 The major objectives of training are the development of advanced competencies in: knowledge of brain-behavior relationships, the practice of clinical neuropsychology, neuropsychological assessment, neuropsychological intervention, neuropsychological research, teaching and supervision in clinical neuropsychology, neuropsychological consultation, and applications of neuropsychology in the military population.